Hearty Quinoa Vegan Chili Recipe

 - With one of these sophisticated margaritas on the side

-With the right combination of veggies, the health benefits of quinoa and the sexy heat of chile peppers, this spicy, sexy chili recipe will really heat up a cool fall evening!
-So get ready for sweater weather with this easy, plant-based chili recipe!
+With the right combination of veggies, the health benefits of quinoa and the sexy heat of chile peppers, this spicy, sexy chili recipe will really heat up a cool fall evening.
+So get ready for sweater weather with this spicy vegan bean chili recipe!

 Get more great vegetarian and vegan recipes